May 9, 2023

 - Linoleic acid sources – cold-pressed safflower, sunflower, and olive oils; avocados, nuts, and seeds

 Deficiencies in these essential fatty acids can lead to increased inflammation, impairment in fetal development, and changes in mood, memory, cognition , and skin .

 5. Calcium – Good plant sources include almonds, beans, blackstrap molasses, broccoli, dark leafy greens, dried figs, okra, tahini, and soy products .
 Calcium deficiency can manifest as muscle cramping, muscle spasms, decreased bone density, irregular heart rhythms, and paresthesias.

 6. Vitamin D – Non-animal-based sources include sun-exposed mushrooms and fortified foods.
 Deficiencies manifest as musculoskeletal pain/weakness, fractures, falls, impaired immunity, inflammation, and pregnancy complications.

 7. Zinc – Good non-animal-based sources include grains, legumes, wheat germ, soy, nuts, seeds, leafy vegetables, root vegetables, and nutritional yeast .
-Deficiencies can lead to impaired immunity, problems with wound healing, changes in skin/hair/nails, infertility, and fetal complications.
+Deficiencies can lead to impaired immunity, wound healing problems, skin/hair/nail changes, infertility, and fetal complications.